douglasmiranda/ddpt/README.md

 #### Build, run and manage with Makefile

 There are many commands we run all day long during development, so I made a **Makefile** that contains some good common tasks to help you get more productive.
-Next we'll see what's in that Makefile.
+Next, we'll see what's in that Makefile.

 > [Makefile](Makefile)